Roof Batten

 Where Are Roof Battens Used?

-• Support for Roof Coverings: Roof battens provide a framework for securing various types of roof coverings, such as tiles, shingles, metal sheets, or roofing membranes.
+• Support for Roof Coverings: Roof battens provide a framework for securing various roof coverings, such as tiles, shingles, metal sheets, or roofing membranes.
 The battens create a stable surface for the roof covering to be nailed or fastened onto, ensuring it remains securely in place, even in adverse weather conditions.

 • Improving Roof Ventilation: In some roofing systems, particularly those with pitched roofs, roof battens create a gap between the roof covering and the roof deck.
 This gap allows for air circulation and ventilation beneath the roof covering, helping to regulate temperatures and prevent moisture buildup, which can lead to mould, rot, and other issues.